 Only 6.1% of people were diagnosed with the virus using telehealth services.

-Chronic kidney disease or kidney failure was found to be the most common comorbidity with 13% of hospitalized patients.
-The other top diseases were Type 2 diabetes and hypertension with 10% and 7%, respectively.
+Chronic kidney disease, including kidney, failure was found to be the most common comorbidity, with 13% of hospitalized patients.
+The other top diseases were Type 2 diabetes and hypertension, with 10% and 7%, respectively.

 THE LARGER TREND